madhaven/proTracker/README.md

 a simple way to track task and habit progress

+## Usage

+* `npm run buildnstart` followed by `npm run make`
+  Builds the project
+  A number of issues have come to notice: [#54](https://github.com/madhaven/proTracker/issues/54)
+  * Sqlite db having access
+  * electron and npm version mismatches
+* `npm run buildnstart`
+  Builds the Angular UI and starts the app
+  `npm run build`
+  Builds the frontend UI alone and creates the distributables
+  `npm run start`
+  Starts the app, relying on the Angular distributables created
+* `cd pUIng && ng serve`
+  `npm run debug`
+  Loads and serves the angular UI at localhost:4200 then runs Electron to render the UI in the app environment.
+  While you should be able to access the app from a browser through `localhost:4200`, much of the native services that electron provides for File access are not available on the browser and require the native support from Electron.
+  > PR's that setup DB services in `localStorage` are welcome.

+  `npm run clean`
+  Cleans all debug configs and db data
+  `npm run cleandebug`
+  Dzebugs from a clean slate

 ## Architecture

 The [Electron framework](https://www.electronjs.org/) as I understand works with 3 components